stacks-network/stacks-core/docs/signer-flows.md

-The check also writes: when the node's tenure tip is a block in the signer DB that is not yet `GloballyAccepted`, it is marked so (where the state transition is permitted; a `GloballyRejected` row stays as it is) and `signed_group` is stamped with the current time, which both refreshes that block's freshness window and pins the tenure for the state machine (section 8).
+The check also writes: when the node's tenure tip is a block in the signer DB that is not yet `GloballyAccepted`, it is marked so (where the state transition is permitted; a `GloballyRejected` row stays as it is) and `signed_group` is filled with the current time if it was still empty (an existing timestamp is kept), which pins the tenure for the state machine (section 8).

 Two things belong to the proposal path only and are **not** re-run at validate-ok or at signing: